Check Availability

 • MealsBLD

-Trek to Namche from Pheriche is a seven-hour walk covering almost 3 kilometers per hour.
-The descent down of almost 1000 meters will has some rugged trails with some ups and downs.
-The suspension bridges over the Dudh Koshi River and the quiet tranquility of the hills and mountains that you’ll experience adds to the whole experience of the trek.
-If you're lucky, you'll get some glimpses of wild goats and pheasants of Sagarmatha National Park.
+This is a seven-hour trek.
+The descent of almost 1000 meters will have rugged trails and ups and downs.
+If you're lucky, you'll get glimpses of wild goats and pheasants of Sagarmatha National Park.

 • Max Altitude2,800m/9187ft